-The enacted state budget includes $75 million in base budget for the Graduation Initiative 2025 throughout the CSU.
+The proposed state budget includes $45 million in base budget for the Graduation Initiative 2025 throughout the CSU.
 The exact CSU budget allocation methodology to campuses has yet to be determined.
-If it is similar to last year, each campus may use these funds in support of their individual graduation initiative plan, including systemwide priorities of increased tenure-track faculty hiring, offering additional high-demand course sections to increase average unit load for undergraduate students, and providing additional academic and student support services that support reduced time to degree.
+If it is similar to last year, each campus may use these funds in support of their individual graduation initiative plan, including system-wide priorities of increased tenure-track faculty hiring, offering additional high-demand course sections to increase average unit load for undergraduate students, and providing additional academic and student support services that support reduced time to degree.
 For CSULB, this will enable the divisions of Academic Affairs and Student Affairs to plan strategically and implement strategies to meet these system-wide priorities.
 For Academic Affairs, the priority is to secure funding for new tenured/tenure track positions.
 In addition, Academic Affairs will expand and continue the efforts that began in 2016-17 in support of the 4-year Graduation Initiatives by Colleges, Highly Valued Degree Initiative 2025 Taskforces, Faculty-led Research on Timely Graduation, and Data Informed Decision Making.
-We also plan to offer additional courses to reduce bottleneck in 4-year plans.
+We also plan to offer additional courses to reduce bottlenecks in 4-year plans.
 For Student Affairs, the funding will enhance student support services related to GI 2025 priorities.

 CSULB Budget Outlook

-CSULB is projected to receive incremental funding in 2018-19.
-Unfortunately, the total costs associated with compensation increases, the Graduation Initiative 2025, and mandatory cost increases exceeds the incremental funding anticipated.
-The projected enrollment growth funding provides some discretionary funds, but it is one-time funding for four years rather than permanent base funding.
-Nevertheless, the enrollment growth funding is needed to help offset the funding shortfall, the ongoing compensation and employee benefits funding shortfall, and the revenue shortfall (all described earlier).
-Although we must await final campus budget allocations by the Chancellor’s Office, the best projection at this point is that the campus will have an $8.1 million budget shortfall for 2018-19.
+CSULB is projected to receive incremental funding in 2019-20.
+Unfortunately, the majority of funding is earmarked for compensation increases, the Graduation Initiative 2025, and mandatory cost increases.
+The projected enrollment funding provides some discretionary funds, but some of it is needed to mitigate the revenue shortfall for 2019-20.
+Although we must await final campus budget allocations by the Chancellor’s Office, the best projection at this point is that the campus will have $2.1 million in true discretionary funding available for 2019-20.

-Based on the January Governor’s Budget proposal, the operating divisions were told very early in the spring to expect possible budget cuts in 2018-19.
-However, divisions were not asked to develop specific reduction plans for 2018-19 nor were budget hearings conducted as in prior budget cycles.
+Based on the January Governor’s Budget proposal, the operating divisions were told very early in the spring to expect very little if any discretionary funding for 2019-20.
+As such, divisions were not asked to develop specific budget plans for 2019-20 nor were budget hearings conducted as in prior budget cycles.

 Recommendations of the Resource Planning Task Force

 The campus may face key choices with regard to enrollment growth.
 Enrollment growth is the primary funding mechanism through which the campus can capture additional revenues that are important to the University.
 However, the campus is near its master plan enrollment limit.
 The campus may have to adapt to accommodate more students, while continuing to improve quality, using both traditional and creative strategies.
 These accommodations should be carefully discussed by financial and strategic planners along with the Academic Senate, as well as within any new campus master plan.

 Associated Students Officers